Arkansas Oil Spill: Exxon Shuts Pegasus Pipeline After Rupture

 Forcing the evacuation of 20 homes and shutting

-down sections of the interstate highway; hazardous materials team from
+of the interstate highway; hazardous materials team from

-the Office of Emergency Management has contained the spill and is
+Office of Emergency Management has contained th

 currently attempting a cleanup.